parzivalkairav/Nft_marketplace/README.md

 INFURA_PROJECT_ID: a project ID for Infura
 INFURA_SECRET: a secret key for Infura
-CONTRACT_ADDRESS: the address of the smart contract on the Ethereum network Start the frontend and backend servers: bash
+CONTRACT_ADDRESS: the address of the smart contract on the Ethereum network

+# Start the frontend and backend servers:

 Copy code
 cd frontend
 npm start